CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/System-Req/system-requirements-parallel-cluster.md

 * Edit YAML Configuration Files using vi, nedit or other editor (yaml does not accept tabs as spacing)
 * Git
 * Mac - XQuartz for X11 Display
-* Windows - MobaXterm  - to connect to Parallel Cluster IP address
+* Windows - MobaXterm  - to connect to ParallelCluster IP address

 ### AWS CLI v3.0 AWS Region Availability